 I will give a few examples.

-- Instead of “I have to do to work today,” think, “I get to do work today.”
+- Instead of “I have to go to work today,” think, “I get to go work today.”

 - Instead of “I have to call my grandma,” think, “I get to call my grandma.”

-- Instead of “I have to work out, ” think, “I get to work out.”
+- Instead of “I have to exercise, ” think, “I get to exercise.”

 There is so much in life we take for granted.
 We forget that so many of the things we often make seem negative daily are blessings.
 Some of the things you get to do during a typical day that you often complain about or dislike, other people are wishing they had that opportunity.
 It is a hard task to try to change your mindset consciously, but if you can remember to think “I get to” instead of “I have to,” it will make your day a million times better.
 Don’t let a bad 15 minutes trick your brain into thinking you have a terrible life.
 Once you start working on changing how you look at things, you’ll begin to be so much more mindful of your life and actions.